-The night bus was awful.
+The journey from Cambodia to Vietnam was awful.
 I could write a whole blog post about reasons why I hated it.
 We had a sleeper bus from 6.30pm-1am from Sihanoukville to Phnom Penh which wasn’t too bad but it was too early to sleep and I was so worried about not waking up when we made a toilet stop.
 I slept a little but not much.
 We then spent 1am-6am lying on the hard floor of the bus company’s office.
 With my back issues I didn’t sleep a wink and just got miserable.

 The next bus was 6am to 1.30pm and that was just as bad.
 The seats were uncomfortable and mine didn’t recline as it was broken and the drivers just generally pissed me and Ammun off.
 For the border crossing, they took our passports and did everything for us so we were confused about what visa we had and we don’t like giving our passports to people.
 The underneath of the bus was also wet and muddy so my bag was disgusting, my trousers and knickers became wet and my top became wet and muddy from carrying it.
 Not impressed even the slightest.